seth-git/atomicglobalmin/readme.txt

 III.
 Running the program on a cluster of computers
     A. Submitting the program to the PBS Scheduler
     B. MPI options
-    C. Telling your quantum chemistry package where the scratch directory is located

 IV.
 Other useful tips
     A. More about optimization files